An in-depth report about the benefits and types of exercise.

-- Low- to moderate-impact exercises: Walking, swimming, stair climbing, step classes, rowing, and cross-country skiing.
+- Low- to moderate-impact exercises: Examples include walking, swimming, biking, stair climbing, step classes, rowing, skating, and cross-country skiing.
 Nearly anyone in reasonable health can engage in some low- to moderate-impact exercise.
-Brisk walking burns as many calories as jogging for the same distance and poses less risk for injury to muscle and bone.
+Brisk walking burns almost as many calories as running for the same distance and poses less risk for injury to muscle and bone.

-- High-impact exercises: Running, dance exercise, tennis, racquetball, squash.
-High impact exercises are excellent for cardiovascular conditioning, but they increase the risk of complications and are generally not suitable for people who are overweight, elderly, out of condition, or have an injury, arthritis, or other medical problem.
+- High-impact exercises: Examples include running, dance exercise, tennis, racquetball, squash, soccer, and basketball.
+High impact exercises are excellent for cardiovascular conditioning, but they increase the risk of complications and are generally not suitable for people who are overweight, older, out of condition, or have an injury, arthritis, or other medical problem.

 As little as 1 hour a week of aerobic exercises is helpful, but 3 to 4 hours per week are best.
 Some research indicates that simply walking briskly for 3 or more hours a week reduces the risk for coronary heart disease by 45%.
 In general, the following guidelines are useful for most individuals:

 - For most healthy young adults, the best approach is a mix of low- and higher-impact exercise.
-Two weekly workouts will maintain fitness, but three to five sessions a week are better.
+Two weekly workouts will maintain fitness, but 3 to 5 sessions a week are better.

-- People who are out of shape or elderly should start aerobic training gradually.
-For example, they may start with 5 to 10 minutes of low-impact aerobic activity every other day and build toward a goal of 30 minutes per day, three to seven times a week.
+- People who are out of shape or older should start aerobic training gradually.
+For example, they may start with 5 to 10 minutes of low-impact aerobic activity every other day and build toward a goal of 30 minutes per day, 3 to 7 times a week.
 (For heart protection, weekly total is the key.)

-- Swimming is an ideal exercise for many elderly people, and for certain people with physical limitations.
-People with physical limitations include pregnant women, individuals with muscle, joint, or bone problems, and those who suffer from exercise-induced asthma.
+- Swimming is an ideal exercise for many older people, and for certain people with physical limitations.
+People with physical limitations include pregnant women, individuals with muscle, joint, or bone problems, and those who suffer from exercise-induced asthma (EIA).